Bashir1999/alzheimers_data/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * (insert your question or task here) What is the distribution of Alzheimer's diagnosis across different age groups?
+ * What is the distribution of Alzheimer's diagnosis across different age groups?
  * (insert your question or task here) Is there any correlation between X and Y?
  * (insert your question or task here) Are there interesting spatial patterns in X?
  * (insert your question or task here) How many X are there across different Y?